aframevr/aframe/docs/core/entity.md

 ## Example

 Consider the entity below.
 By itself, it has no appearance, behavior, or functionality.
 It does nothing:

 ```html
 <a-entity>
 ```

+[geometry]: ../components/geometry.md
+[material]: ../components/material.md

 We can attach components to it to make it render something or do something.
 To give it shape and appearance, we can attach the [geometry][geometry] and [material][material] components:

 ```html
 <a-entity geometry="primitive: box" material="color: red">
 ```

+[light]: ../components/light.md

 Or to make it emit light, we can further attach the [light][light] component: